top of page

 Winston

-No longer with us, but LSO's first resident
+LSO's first resident

 Winston was Annie's first horse.
 Her buddy.
 He went everywhere with her.
 To and from college each year, to pharmacy school and finally up to Vermont where he was laid to rest out in his pasture.